 The sum of these expenditures in step 2 gives you the uses of capital.
 Now, as a third step, you have to calculate the inflow of capital.

 Project the cash flow which will be generated in the next year.
-Suppose cash flow projection is $1,20,000 (which will be generated by revenues).
-Also, the project if the current liabilities in the projected year is expected to go down.
+Suppose the cash flow projection is $1,20,000 (which will be generated by revenues).
+Also, the project if the current liabilities in the projected year are expected to go down.

 Deduct the total amount in step 2 from the total amount in step 3.
-This is the additional long-term finance you need to raise in order to run the business.
+This is the additional long-term finance you need to raise to run the business.